nhsconnect/ITK-FHIR-Pathology/pages/explore/explore_specimen.md

 summary: "National Pathology FHIR Message Profiles"
 ---

+## Specimen Overview ##

+Contains data on the specimen that was provided for testing.
+Where a single type of specimen (for example blood) is split into multiple containers it is treated as multiple specimens.

 ## Mapping for Specimen ##

 How to populate the Specimen instance to conform to the profiles below: